 This requires mutual commitment on the part of all involved.
 At the end of this session, if you are ready, fill out the Commitment to Discipling Relationship form in the back of your book.

-The hallmarks of true discipleship are humility and teachability that fosters genuine love and concern for others.
-Jesus often pointed out to His disciples that He was the disciple of His Father.
+As noted in Luke’s example, the hallmarks of true discipleship are humility and teachability.
+It’s a two-way street.
+Although Luke was an educated doctor, everything he imparted to Theophilus, he first learned from those who had been with Jesus.
+They discipled Luke.
+Read Ecclesiastes 4:13; Proverbs 1:5-7, 9:9.
+Better still, is the discipling relationship modeled for us between Jesus and His Father.
 Read John 8:23-29.
-In His example, Jesus personifies humility and submission motivated by love and respect.
-Jesus loved and cared deeply for His disciples.
-He modeled this before them, and fully expected them to follow His lead (John 13:1-35).
+His example exemplifies true humility and submission motivated by love and respect.
+In turn, Jesus loved and cared deeply for His disciples and He fully expected them to follow His lead (John 13:1-35).
 The same is required of us.
-Read Mark 10:33-45; Acts 18:24-26; Proverbs 1:5-7, 9:9 and Galatians 5:13.
+It is this kind of humility, teachability, care and concern that fosters genuine love that leads to obedience to the Great Commission.
+Mark 10:33-45; Acts 18:24-26; and Galatians 5:13.

 The Lord Jesus and the Apostle Paul employed the most fundamental learning tools in their disciple-making: reiteration and repetition.
 Emulating them, through consistent communication, we are hearing God’s Word, hiding it in our hearts, applying it to our everyday lives, and like them, we will make disciples (Luke 6:39-40).

 Strand of Pearls booklet is broken down into 5 phases.
 It comprises the first five of nine modules used on four continents for Catalyst Missions Women’s training.
-Read 2 Timothy 2:2 and 1 Corinthians 4:16-17.
+Read 2 Timothy 2:2; 1 Corinthians 4:16-17 and 1 Corinthians 15:3.
 The key phrases here are “the same things you have heard,” and, “I teach the same things in every church.”
 For this reason, be it Memphis, Tennessee, Bradenton, Florida, Colombia, Nicaragua, Bolivia, the Philippines, or on the Continent of Africa - we all teach the same curriculum.

 Think of your group as a strand of pearls united and connected to The Pearl of Great Price -- the Lord Jesus.
 Each member is a vital link to the nations (Acts 1:8; Mark 16:15).
 As of now, our strand of pearls spans the globe.
 We have not fulfilled the Great Commission by discipling a person.
 The imperative command in the Great Commission is to make disciples of all nations!
 By following the pattern of disciple-making that Jesus left us, we are part of bringing to fruition Revelation 5:8-10.
 Read John 15:16 and 1 Thessalonians 2:19-20 and discuss the source of rejoicing when Jesus returns.